hsialitskaya/Pokemons_App/README.md

 This will launch the app locally, and you can view it in your browser at **http://localhost:3001**.

  ## License
-Memo Game: Animal and Color Matching is licensed under the MIT License.
+Pokémons Explorer is licensed under the MIT License.
 See [LICENSE](https://github.com/hsialitskaya/Pokemons_App/blob/main/LICENSE) for more information.

 Happy coding and have fun exploring the world of Pokémon! 🎉